mohitsood5934/User-Authentication-System-in-Node.js/README.md

                       i>bcrypt.hashSync(password, bcrypt.genSaltSync(10)):Hash the password with the saltrounds ii>bcrypt.compareSync(password, user.password):compare the hashed password with the entered password

-  **View Engine used :EJS**
+  **View Engine used :(EJS)**

-  -There are various types of engines that we can use for our application(pug,handlebars) but I prefer to use EJS to template node application.This  is because syntax of EJS is similar to HTML.Therefore it is easy to learn.We use EJS to include repeatable parts of our website(partials) and pass data to our views.
+  - There are various types of engines that we can use for our application(pug,handlebars) but I prefer to use EJS to template node application.This  is because syntax of EJS is similar to HTML.Therefore it is easy to learn.We use EJS to include repeatable parts of our website(partials) and pass data to our views.

-  -I am going to give you a layout of how to use EJS in your application -folder structure:
+  - I am going to give you a layout of how to use EJS in your application

+  - folder structure:
              -views
                    -partials
                          -nav.ejs